 Romance.
-That’s what people think of when they consider St. Lucia.
+That’s what people think of when they consider Saint Lucia.
 But that’s not all this lovely island is known for.
-Its beautifully kept beaches inspire romance, it’s true.
+Its beautifully kept beaches inspire romance; it’s true.
 The waterfalls and view of the magnificent Piton Mountains all make you want to hold your sweetheart closer.
-But there are other things to get involved in on the island that make St. Lucia a popular destination with people from all over the world.
+But there are other things to get involved in on the island that make Saint Lucia a popular destination with people from all over the world.

-There are many eco tourism activities available for the interested traveler.
-Zip line with the Piton Mountains in the backdrop.
+There are many eco-tourism activities available for the interested traveler.
+Zipline with the Piton Mountains in the backdrop.
 Hike the many trails.
 Go bird watching at Millet Bird Sanctuary or turtle watching at Grand Anse.
-Marvel at the wild ferns and bird of paradise that grow to incredible sizes in the rainforest.
+Marvel at the wild ferns and birds of paradise that grow to incredible sizes in the rainforest.
 Their beauty is protected by the Gros Piton and Petit Piton Mountains on either side of the rainforest.
 Orchards of banana, mango, and coconut trees will captivate you as well.
 Enjoy the rainforest and the animals that live within it either on foot or via the island’s unique tram ride.
-Or, if you would rather spend your time in the water, dive around the island and enjoy one of the bet sites in the world.
+Or, if you would rather spend your time in the water, go snorkeling and diving at some of the best sites in the world.

-Food in St. Lucia is reflective of the mix of people that have populated the island over its history.
-British, French, African, Indian and Amerindian influences combine to create one of the most unique gastronomical experienced you can have on any Caribbean island.
-Able to cook anything and using the freshest of ingredients, chefs on the island will make a long lasting impression on you.
-With many of the chef in St. Lucia achieving international recognition, visitors are sure to be treated to stellar cuisine.
-Chefs like Paula Dean rave about St. Lucia’s cuisine – that kind of accolade says it all.
+Food in Saint Lucia is reflective of the mix of people that have populated the island over its history.
+British, French, African, Indian, and Amerindian influences combine to create one of the most unique gastronomical experienced you can have on any Caribbean island.
+With many of the chefs in Saint Lucia achieving international recognition, visitors are sure to be treated to stellar cuisine.

 If you are looking for a vacation that is more relaxing and meditative, more connected with the beauty around you as well as the tastes, sounds, and smells, St. Lucia is the perfect island for you.
 Come relax and pamper yourself in the unspoiled beauty of the island.
 Let yourself imagine what it would be like to live in such beauty for the rest of your life.
 It’s not just a beautiful fantasy.
 It’s romanticism at its finest.